minenhledlamini12/Rural-smart-water/README.md

 3. TSD  that test for dissolved chemicals in the water.
 4. Ultrasonic sensor.

-[Find the arduino.ion code](https://github.com/minenhledlamini12/Rural-smart-water/tree/main/firebase-rural-smart-water) That collects and send the water parameters to the other board at the control room.
+[Find the arduino.ion code](https://github.com/minenhledlamini12/Rural-smart-water/tree/main/firebase-rural-smart-water) That collects and send the water parameters and valve control states to the other board at the control room.

 This sensors inputs the readings to the arduino board which then sends the data to the other board to be transmitted to google firebase databese which will display on the webapp.
 The board also controls the the pump, the valves that are in the water supply system.